AAYUSH-droid/Bankist-App/README.md

     user-stw pin-3333
     user-ss pin-4444

 2)After you logged in u can either transfer or request money, which would be shown in the app UI.

+3)It has a fake log in just for practice!